Experiencing God’s Guidance in Times of Uncertainty

 “Pray and ask God for the grace to be open to His will.
 Discernment is about God’s will for you.
 What do you feel more called towards?
 God always wants the best for you.
 God’s plans are always good.
 God will never lead you to something bad for you.
 Pray for the grace to embrace the difficult things in life just like Jesus did.
 It will give more meaning to the Cross you and I are called to carry every day.
 If you don’t pray for grace, you are not giving God an opportunity to work in your life.”

-God helped me to arrive at certainty through a very good friend and mentor Fr Gerard Louis of the Redemptorist order.
-Fr Gerard highlighted that the next five years would require a surmountable effort; two full years of nursing studies and three years working in a hospital upon graduation.
-I prayed and asked God to give me signs if nursing is the path that He would like me to venture into.
-I still felt restless and uncertain.
+God helped me to arrive at certainty through a very good friend, Fr.
+Gerard Louis of the Redemptorist order.
+Fr.
+Gerard highlighted that the next five years would require a surmountable effort: two full years of accelerated nursing studies and three years working in a hospital upon graduation.
+I continued to pray and asked God to give me confirmation if nursing is the path that He would like me to venture into.

-After talking to Father Gerard, I received an email from the PCP Nursing administrators, who invited me to proceed for a medical check-up on 21st December 2020.
-This was the first step to signing the sponsorship bond and becoming fully immersed in the PCP Nursing Diploma program.
+After talking to Father Gerard, I received an email from the PCP nursing administrators, who invited me to proceed with a medical check-up on 21st December 2020.
+After that came the signing of the sponsorship bond and becoming fully immersed in the PCP Nursing Diploma program.

 Seventh sign

-A Catholic friend discovered that I registered for PCP Nursing and introduced me to a friend whom she knew was in the program.
+A Catholic friend discovered that I registered for PCP nursing and introduced me to a friend whom she knew was in the program.
 I prayed and thanked God for this networking opportunity.
-I introduced myself to the Staff Nurse and he shared his personal experiences working in the hospital and some challenges that arose from the academic aspect.
-To be honest, it can be a tall order and I have to work very hard and spend my time and money wisely on resources.
+Her friend shared his personal experiences working in the hospital and some challenges that arose from the academic aspect.

-Above all, I believed my prayer life and relationship with God will help me in this apostolic work.
+Above all, I believe my prayer life and relationship with God will help me in this apostolic work.
 Saint Josemaría wrote,

 “Be convinced of this: your apostolate consists in spreading goodness, light, enthusiasm, generosity, a spirit of sacrifice, constancy in work, deep study, complete self-surrender, being up-to-date, cheerful and complete obedience to the Church, and perfect charity.”